 - Personalization to cater the registration process to each individual.
 Look for tools with conditional logic abilities that react to the registrant’s answers by changing the form and the questions.
-If a member marks that they’re interested in a follow-up course the form might change to include additional information regarding that.
+If a member indicates that they’re interested in a follow-up course, the form could change to include additional information regarding their options.
 If they say they’re not interested, the form does not change at all.

 - Integrated payment abilities.
 This way members can checkout during the registration process, meaning you don’t have to charge them with another tool or bill them later.
 We’ll talk more about your payment processor in the next section!

-Along with the above capabilities, make sure that your signup page has all of the necessary information that attendees will need before they sign up for the opportunity.
-After all, online courses aren’t the traditional form of learning but have been rising in popularity due to its cost convenience and wide accessibility.
-If specific online software is required or the course you offer takes multiple sessions, these details should be prominently displayed before individuals register.
+Along with the above capabilities, make sure that your registration page has all of the necessary information that attendees will need before they sign up for the opportunity.
+After all, online courses aren’t the traditional form of learning but have been rising in popularity due to their cost, convenience, and wide accessibility.
+If specific online software is required or the course you offer requires multiple sessions, these details should be prominently displayed before individuals register.